asrob-uc3m/robotDevastation-user-manual/en/install-robot-devastation-windows---pc.md

 ZBar is shipped with an outdated *zlib1.dll* library, a more recent one can be found in the bundles SDL2 comes with.
 Remember to omit this file when copying all DLLs to the directory where the executables are placed in, or move its location path after SDL2 in the *PATH* environment variable, depending on your preference as explained in the previous section.

-In addition, ZBar binaries are compiled for 32-bit architectures.
+In addition, *official* ZBar binaries are compiled for 32-bit architectures.
 Thus, we did not recommend a 64-bit build in previous steps.
-If you want to achieve it anyway, you'll have to [download ZBar's sources](http://zbar.sourceforge.net/download.html) and compile from scratch.
+If you want to achieve it anyway, you can download the corresponding installer from our [GitHub mirror](https://github.com/asrob-uc3m/ZBar/releases/latest).